Betsy Byars: Biography

 Betsy Cromer Byars was born August 7, 1928, in Charlotte, North Carolina to George Guy, a cotton mill executive, and Nan (née Rugheimer) Cromer, a homemaker.
 Her childhood was spent during the Great Depression.
 She attended Furman University in Greenville, South Carolina, from 1946 to 1948, before transferring to Queens College in Charlotte, where she graduated in 1950 with a bachelor's degree in English.

 After graduating, Cromer met Edward Ford Byars, a graduate student in engineering at Clemson University, and they married on June 24, 1950.
 They had three daughters and a son between 1951 and 1958: Laurie, Betsy Ann, Nan, and Guy.
-In 1956, the family moved from Clemson, South Carolina, to Urbana, Illinois, where Edward pursued further graduate work at the University of Illinois, eventually becoming a professor of engineering at West Virginia University in 1960.
+In 1956, the family moved from Clemson, South Carolina, to Urbana, Illinois, where Edward pursued further graduate work at the University of Illinois Urbana-Champaign, eventually becoming a professor of engineering at West Virginia University in 1960.
 While her husband was busy during the day with his studies, Betsy began writing for magazines.
 Her work was eventually featured in The Saturday Evening Post, Look, Everywoman's Magazine, and TV Guide.
 Her first novel, Clementine, was published in 1962.
 Betsy and Ed Byars are both licensed aircraft pilots and lived on an airstrip in Seneca, South Carolina, the bottom floor of their house being a hangar.

 Daughters Betsy Duffey and Laurie Myers are also children's writers.

 Byars moved back to Seneca in 1980 and retired in 1990.
 She died in Seneca on February 26, 2020.